Please find details of our scholarship schemes below. To apply complete the application form.

 - provide a detailed report of their research for the Societe Jersiaise

-- deposit copies of any publications relating to their research in Jersey history with the Lord Coutanche Library at the Société and with the Jersey Public Library.
+- deposit copies of any publications relating to their research in Jersey history and heritage with the Lord Coutanche Library at the Société and with the Jersey Public Library.

 For further details and to apply please contact the Executive Administrator at the Société Jersiaise office.